Radiation Tolerance Characterisation of an Indigenously Developed p-type Silicon Pad Sensor for Forward Calorimetry Applications: Radiation exposure and defect assessment

 \section{Radiation exposure and defect assessment}

-High-luminosity operation in high-energy physics experiments subjects sensors to intense radiation fields, leading to significant cumulative dose and fluence.
+In high-luminosity high-energy physics experiments, surrounding detectors are exposed to intense particle fluence, leading to significant cumulative dose.
 The challenge gets manifold in the forward rapidity region especially due to significantly higher particle fluence, with neutrons often dominating the radiation spectrum around the beam direction.
-The reliable operation of sensors in these regions demands careful consideration of the radiation hardness parameter during sensor design and qualification.
+The reliable operation of sensors in these regions demands careful design consideration during sensor development and qualification.

-The radiation field in high-energy environments comprises a mixture of charged particles, photons (including X-rays and gamma rays), and neutrons.
-Sustained exposure to this mixed field leads to both bulk and surface degradation in silicon sensors.
-Bulk damage arises primarily from displacement of lattice atoms due to interactions with hadrons and neutrons—a phenomenon quantified by the Non-Ionizing Energy Loss (NIEL), typically expressed in terms of 1~MeV neutron equivalent per square centimeter ($n_{eq}$/cm²) \cite{Srour2003,CernNIEL}.
-Surface degradation, on the other hand, results from ionizing radiation interacting with the silicon–oxide interface, and is characterized by the Total Ionizing Dose (TID), measured in kilograys or megarads.
-This article will mainly address the bulk damage and it's effects.
+The radiation field in high-energy physics experiments comprises a mixture of charged particles, photons (including X-rays and gamma rays), and neutrons.
+Sustained exposure to this mixed field leads to bulk degradation in silicon sensors, arising primarily from displacement of lattice atoms due to interactions with hadrons and neutrons.
+This is quantified by the Non-Ionizing Energy Loss (NIEL), expressed in terms of 1~MeV neutron equivalent fluence per square centimeter ($n_{\mathrm{eq}}$/cm$^2$) \cite{Srour2003,CernNIEL}.

-The dominant mechanisms of damage vary with sensor geometry and location within the experimental setup.
-In regions close to the interaction point, displacement damage from charged hadrons (such as protons, pions, and kaons) is typically prevalent.
 In forward regions, where neutrons constitute the majority of the radiation field, neutron-induced displacement damage becomes the primary concern \cite{ATLAS2019Modeling}.
-These conditions demand the deployment of radiation-hardened sensors specifically engineered to maintain performance under high-fluence.
+This work therefore focuses on bulk damage induced by neutron irradiation, relevant to the forward calorimetry application for which these sensors are designed.

-Simulations for forward sensor configurations in high-luminosity environments suggest that the innermost silicon layers may experience cumulative fluence on the order of $7 \times 10^{13}$ 1 MeV~$n_{eq}/$cm$^2$ over their operational lifetime of 10 years.
-This estimate includes a safety factor of 10 to account for model uncertainties and fluctuations in beam conditions \cite{ALICE_FoCal_TDR_2024}.
+FLUKA simulations for the forward calorimeter of ALICE experiment suggest that the innermost silicon layers may experience a cumulative fluence on the order of $7\times10^{13}$~1~MeV~$n_{\mathrm{eq}}$/cm$^2$ over an operational lifetime of 10 years, including a safety factor of 10 \cite{ALICE_FoCal_TDR_2024}.
+We note that this is modest compared to the fluences of up to $\sim10^{16}$~$n_{\mathrm{eq}}$/cm$^2$ anticipated in the innermost layers of HL-LHC tracking and endcap calorimeter systems \cite{CMSHGCal, ATLASITk}; however, it represents the relevant design target for the low-luminosity heavy-ion forward calorimetry application motivating this sensor development.